Bill Stone (Royal Navy sailor): Later life

-Following the end of the Second World War in 1945, Stone left the Navy and ran his own barber's shop, where he also sold cigarettes and smoking tobacco.
+Following the end of the Second World War in 1945, Stone left the Navy.
+After the war, he ran his own barber's shop, where he also sold cigarettes and smoking tobacco, he retired in 1968.

 He retired in 1968 at the age of sixty-seven.
-By 1986 Lily's health began to decline, diagnosed with critical arthritis, the couple moved to Watlington in Oxfordshire, to be near their daughter, Anne, son-in-law Michael and their grandchildren, Christopher and Susan who lived in Buckinghamshire.
-As the years passed by, Lily became more crippled by her arthritis eventually being confined to a wheelchair, however Bill said that "mentally she was always bright.
+By 1986 Lily's health began to decline, diagnosed with critical arthritis, the couple temporarily moved into Primley House in Paignton, before a more permanent move to Watlington in Oxfordshire, to be near their daughter, Anne, son-in-law Michael and their grandchildren, Christopher and Susan who lived in Buckinghamshire.
+As the years passed by, Lily became more crippled by her arthritis eventually being confined to a wheelchair; however, Bill said that "mentally she was always bright.
 I was happy that she was able to stay at home and that I was able to look after her.
-At that time we had a cottage hospital – Watlington Hospital – where eventually she used to go each month to give us both a rest."
+At that time we had a cottage hospital – Watlington Hospital – where eventually she used to go each month to give us both a rest".

 Lily died in 1995, aged eighty-seven, leaving Bill a widower.
 The local community looked after him.
 "On my first Sunday at church following her death General Sir John Mogg and his wife, Margaret, who lived in the village, said to me 'William, you are to sit with us now.'
 As I got to know them better I found out that Lady Mogg's sister, Sarah MacKinnon, had been married to a naval man.
 He had, in fact, been Flag Lieutenant to Admiral Evans of the Broke in H.M.S.
 Carlisle at the same time as I had served in that ship on the Africa Station back in 1936!"